Thompson Rivers University

 Take six courses in the major foundational subject areas of business administration.
 These courses comprise the first year of our two-year MBA program and ensure you have the skills to succeed in the MBA level

-Of interest to students who have a non-business degree and want to return to university for one or two years to acquire a specialty in a functional area of business.
-Students with a first degree in business, but who want to change their area of focus, may complete a post-baccalaureate diploma as well..
+Graduate Diploma in Business Administration ensures all students have the foundational knowledge and skills needed to be successful at the MBA level.
 Students may be exempted from one or more of the six courses in the MBA Foundation depending on their educational background.
 Once the program is successfully completed, students can advance to TRU's MBA.
 Business graduates will generally receive advanced standing for all six courses and can begin their MBA studies immediately.

 Thompson Rivers University (commonly referred to as TRU) is a public teaching and research university offering undergraduate and graduate degrees and vocational training.
 Its main campus is in Kamloops, British Columbia, Canada, and its name comes from the two rivers which converge in Kamloops, the North Thompson and South Thompson.
 The university has a satellite campus in Williams Lake, BC and a distance education division called TRU-Open Learning.
 It also has several international partnerships through its TRU World division.

 TRU offers 140 on-campus programs and approximately 60 online or distance programs through the Open Learning division, including trades apprenticeships, vocational certificates and diplomas, bachelor's and master's degrees and law.